samaradel/www_threefold/www.threefoldtoken.com/content/gettingstarted/gettingstarted.md

 The first version of the Threefold app is ready!
 It is available on both the [Apple store](http://itunes.apple.com/app/id1276543091) and [Google play](https://market.android.com/details?id=com.mobicage.rogerthat.em.be.threefold.token).

-In the future we will use this app to replace above news groups.
-It will be used for
+In the future it will be used for
 * our hoster functionalities (onboarding, shipping, acceptance, ...)
 * our investors functionalities (automatically created contracts)
 * to sign & distribute the contracts and terms & conditions